holm10/INGRID/docs/source/snl_example_file_demo.rst

 Reducing cell shearing with ``distortion_correction``
 =====================================================

 INGRID does not enforce an orthogonality condition when generating a grid.
 Non-orthogonal grids in INGRID allow for generation of grids that conform entirely to plate/limiter geometry.

-Although non-orthogonal grids can generate some cell shearing/distortion in certain cases (see figures below), INGRID allows the user to mitigate these effects with the ``distortion_correction`` feature.
+Although non-orthogonal grids may generate cell shearing/distortion in certain cases (see figures below), INGRID allows the user to mitigate these effects with the ``distortion_correction`` feature.

 Below is an example of cell shearing and ``distortion_correction`` activated.